Wednesday, September 30, 2009

 2008

-The necklace in PMC and 18ct which won Small Treasures last year has now attracted further attention with the
+The necklace in PMC and 18ct which won Small Treasures last year has now attracted further attention with the Applied Arts Award from Visual Arts Scotland.

 This work can be seen at the Royal Scottish Academy on the Mound, Edinburgh as part of the VAS annual members' exhibition until April 17.

-The Scottish Gallery as part of Fired Up!
+There is also a new group of PMC work on show at The Scottish Gallery as part of Fired Up!
 Modern Enamel Jewellery until May 3 2008.

 Wednesday, November 07, 2007